microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 ### TPDS Setup

 The Trust Platform Design Suite is an onboarding tool used for our security-related solutions.
 It is used to configure and generate provisioning information for secure elements and trust anchor devices through its secure sub-system configurators.
 TPDS can be used to prototype provision for quick provisioning for testing purposes.
-Then, once the user is ready to move to production, they can use TPDS to create a provisioning package with dummy keys that must be exchanged with Microchip support for an actual secure package.
+Once users are ready to move to production, TPDS can be used to create a provisioning package with dummy keys that must be exchanged with Microchip support for an actual secure package.

 1. Install TPDS (https://www.microchip.com/tpds).

-2. An extension is needed to enable kit protocol over UART.
-Kit protocol allows TPDS to communicate with the hardware, and subsequently, the secure elements.
-Kit protocol is used to provision the Trust Anchor element.
+2. In order to provision the Trust Anchor element, an extension is required to enable Kit protocol over UART.
+This allows TPDS to communicate with the hardware and the secure elements.
 Follow the instructions starting at "After installation complete the following steps" found in the "Trust Platform Design Suite Installation" section [here](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=KIT_PROTOCOL&version=latest&redirect=true) to download and install the extension.

 > **NOTE:** TPDS needs to be restarted before the changes are applied.